There’s a lot of fudge on Mackinac Island. Each day during the summer, downtown fudge shops make 10,000 pounds of it!

 But it’s hardly the only sweet treat on Mackinac Island.
-Just as each restaurant on the island is unique, so does each one offer unique desserts to supplement your steady diet of world-famous Mackinac Island fudge.
+Just as each restaurant on Mackinac Island is unique, each one offers unique desserts to supplement your steady diet of delicious, decadent fudge.

 And in many cases, those desserts are just what the doctor ordered on a hot summer day.
-Whether you like to cool off with an old-fashioned root beer float, a fudge martini or something you’ve never tried before, Mackinac Island has all kinds of ice-cold treats that are especially refreshing this time of year.
+Whether you like to cool off with an old-fashioned root beer float, a fudge martini or something you’ve never tried before, Mackinac Island has all kinds of ice-cold treats that are especially refreshing in summer.

-- The iconic Grand Pecan Balls are a staple at Grand Hotel, which has been making the dessert since the 1940s and serves up more than 70,000 of them each year.
-The recipe for the simple treats calls for just three basic ingredients: vanilla ice cream, toasted pecan pieces and fudge sauce (there’s that fudge again!).
+The iconic Grand Pecan Balls are a staple at Mackinac Island’s Grand Hotel, which has been making the dessert since the 1940s and serves up more than 60,000 of them each year.
+The simple recipe for the heavenly treats calls for just three basic ingredients: vanilla ice cream, chopped pecans and Mackinac Island fudge sauce (there’s that fudge again!).